There are five homely villas at Anna of Zanzibar.

 Special activities & services: There are no specific activities for children, but they are welcome to use the pool toys & floats, or watch the TV and DVDs in the TV room.

-Equipment: Cots are available on request.
+Equipment: Cots and highchairs are available on request.

 Generally recommended for children: Although children are welcome, there’s not much to keep very young children entertained, and the pool is very deep.